-Deborah Guild is executive vice president and chief security officer for The PNC Financial Services Group.
+Deborah Guild is executive vice president, head of Enterprise Technology and Security and the chief security officer for The PNC Financial Services Group.

 In this capacity, she serves as the chief information security officer responsible for aligning all aspects of PNC’s security program, including cyber and information security, security operations, enterprise fraud, security operations architecture, physical security and governance.
 In addition, in November 2020 she assumed responsibility for leading enterprise technology which includes engineering, enterprise hosting, enterprise response, technology risk management, enterprise architecture, enterprise data management and technology transformation and integration.